exgalcos/exgalcos.github.io/about.md

 ### Multiple Testing
 _Multiple testing procedures are playing a key role in high dimensional problem such as variable selection and dimension reduction and genetics such as GWAS and protein domain data.
 One major issue in multiple testing problem is to identifying the null distribution empirically.
 We develop methods to estimate the null distribution based on mixture of well known distributions or empirical likelihood.  method.
-Our current project includes some recent development of multiple testing procedures such as knockoff and mirror statistics._
+Our current project includes some recent development of multiple testing procedures such as [knockoff](https://web.stanford.edu/group/candes/knockoffs/), mirror statistics and data splitting._

 *Park, H. and Park, J. (2021+)  A robust false discovery rate controlling procedure using  empirical likelihood with a fast algorithm. _Submitted_.